clearbold/flightdeck/README.md

 ### Snippets

-Any tags in the format `{{ snippets.snippet-name }}`, where `snippet-name` matches the non-`.html` portion of a file in the `snippets` folder will be replaced by the contents of the corresponding file.
+Any tags in the format `{{ snippets.snippet-name }}`, where `snippet-name` matches the non-`.html` portion of the name of a file in the `snippets` folder will be replaced by the contents of the corresponding file.
 Unmatched snippets tags will not be replaced and will be rendered in the live and preview templates.

 ### To Do